rolandort/port-ping/README.md

 # Port Ping

-Ping any port of a host every second.
+Ping any port of a host every second and display the status of the port.

+(under construction)

+## Requirements

+- Python

 ## Usage